faya-sensei/java-astar/README.md

   return failure
 ```

-The algorithm serves as the core and is reusable.
-This allows for abstraction
-and application design patterns, resulting in more structured code.
-We consider
-using the Bridge Pattern.
-Additionally, we can apply the Observer Pattern,
-enabling observers to record and monitor the process by extending the algorithm.
+When implementing this algorithm, we can consider abstracting the logic and
+adding additional interfaces to make the code more robust.
+The Iterator and
+Observer Pattern are the best approach.
+Use iterator design pattern abstract
+the while loop and use Observer Pattern allowed code more flexible.

 #### Procedural:

-1. **Implement pathfinder**: Implement `IPathfinder` interface and consider
+1. **Implement pathfinder iterator**: Implement `IPathfinderIterator` interface
-   PriorityQueue $O(n^2)$ or TreeSet $O(log_n)$ to achieve filtering and sorting,
+   and consider PriorityQueue $O(n^2)$ or TreeSet $O(log_n)$ to achieve
-   mark it as abstract and build interface for the subclass.
+   filtering and sorting.

+2. **Implement pathfinder**: Handle the abstract iterator by abstract implement
+   extend the `IPathfinder` interface.

-2. **Implement pathfinder subject**: Implement the subclass of pathfinder
+3. **Implement pathfinder subject**: Implement the subclass of pathfinder
    serve as concrete subject for observer.

-3. **Check observer can register into pathfinder subject**: Implement
+4**Check observer can register into pathfinder subject**: Implement
    `IPathfinderObserver` interface and try call register observer in pathfinder.

 ### 5. Mesh graph and Simple Stupid Funnel